Huntington station (Washington Metro): History

-In August 2025, Capital Bikeshare was installed by Fairfax County at the north entrance along with several stations along Huntington Ave.
+In August 2025, Capital Bikeshare was installed by Fairfax County at the north entrance along with several stations along Huntington Ave..
+Another Capital Bikeshare station was added by the south entrance in June 2026.
+Several others stations added at the same time, expanding the reach of Metro.

 Station layout

 Inside Huntington Station's incline elevator.

 Architecturally, Huntington station is different from the rest of the Metro network.
 It is partially elevated and built into the surrounding hillside.
 Riders enter the station from the north on a viaduct carrying the tracks from downtown Washington, D.C., but the south end of the island platform is below grade.
 The tracks continue into short tunnels in the hill, allowing for a future extension.
 The canopy is supported by buttresses that bridge the tracks into the sloped walls of the depression in which the station is built.

 As a result of the unusual topography, there is an incline elevator at this station, the only one installed anywhere in the Metrorail system and one of only a handful of such elevators in the United States.
-WMATA is unsure why the design used such an elevator, rather than a traditional vertical elevator plus a horizontal walkway.
+As recently as 2014, WMATA itself was unable to explain why the station had been built with an inclined elevator rather than a more conventional arrangement.

+A 2023 article in Greater Greater Washington offers a likely explanation, situating the inclinator within an earlier WMATA plan to use inclined elevators throughout the system.
+Following a December 1969 recommendation from the House Subcommittee on Public Buildings and Grounds—issued in response to disability advocates' demands for wheelchair access—WMATA pursued "inclinators" because they could share shafts with the stairs and escalators planned for each station.
+The agency applied for federal grants in late 1970 to develop a prototype, but the Urban Mass Transportation Administration declined funding in December 1971, reasoning that Metro's architecturally distinct stations would yield an inclinator design that could not be reused by other transit systems.
+The system-wide plan was dropped in favor of conventional vertical elevators. originally opened with an inclined elevator as well, but it has since been removed, leaving Huntington's as the only one remaining in the Metrorail system.